Think it’s impossible to grow your own food in a small space? Think again!

 You may have seen microgreens at some restaurants or grocery stores.
 They’re often used to garnish entrees and salads, and they can be just as decorative as they are delicious— with a variety of colors besides green like pink, purple, yellow, and blue, all depending on the variety you grow.
 A pinch of these sprouts will add great flavor to meals and no bitterness whatsoever, unlike full-grown greens.

-Is that all there is to growing microgreens?
+Is that all there is to grow microgreens?
 Not quite.
 We have a more intensive how-to on microgreen growing later in this article, so keep reading.

 Types of microgreens you can grow